Ph. D. 1982. University of Chicago (Economics and Finance)

 Undergraduate: American Government and Politics, Business Strategy and Analysis, Economic and Business Research, Econometrics, Economics of Competition, Industrial Organization, Intermediate Microeconomics, Investment Analysis and Capital Markets, Macroeconomics, Managerial Economics, Managerial Environment, Microeconomics, Marketing Policy, Money and Banking, Pricing, and Principles of Finance (Corporate), Survey of Social Sciences.

-Graduate: Microeconomics for Managers, Marketing Management, Marketing Strategy, Marketing Channels, and Pricing.
+Graduate (MBA and Executive MBA): Microeconomics, Marketing Management, Marketing Strategy, Marketing Channels, Pricing, and Managerial Economics.

 Regulation and Business Fluctuations: The Case of Electric Utilities, December 1982